-- •If the transistors in the brake unit should become faulty, the resistor can be unusually hot, causing a fire.
-Therefore, install a magnetic contactor on the inverter's input side to configure a circuit so that a current is shut off in case of fault. - Do not remove a jumper across terminal P/+ and P1 except when connecting a DC reactor.
+If the transistors in the inverter should become faulty, the resistor can be unusually hot, causing a fire.
+Therefore, install a magnetic contactor (MC) on the inverter's power supply side to configure a circuit so that a current is shut off in case of fault.